vistadataproject/vistadataproject.github.io/vam/build1/demo/index.md

 # VAM Demonstration Build 1 (December 2017)

-The following demostration illustrates how _VAM Build 1_ establishes the _VICS Architecture_.
+The following _Build 1 Demostration_ illustrates how _VAM Build 1_ establishes the _VICS Architecture_.
 This architecture enables the incremental migration of VA provider workflow from 130 separate, legacy VISTA Servers to one set of VA-wide Veteran Integrated Care Services (VICS).
 It addresses how to centralize relevant VISTA data while ensuring continued support for CPRS, the VA's primary client for physicians.

-The _Build 1 Demonstration_ involves five components - the pre-existing _VISTA Server_ ("Demo VISTA") and its client _CPRS_ and the VAM-developed _VICS Server_, _RPC Router_ and _RPC Router Manager_.
+The demonstration_ involves five components - the pre-existing _VISTA Server_ ("Demo VISTA") and its client _CPRS_ and the VAM-developed _VICS Server_, _RPC Router_ and _RPC Router Manager_.
 The [meta data of Demo VISTA](../vamB1DemoVISTADatasetContents) is shadowed in the VICS Server.
 All but CPRS are hosted on a cloud-based virtual machine at _vamdemo.vistadataproject.info_.

 ![build1Demo](images/build1Demo.png)